 Much of my previous USA Games golf coverage has focused on the battle for gold between two of the best Level Five golfers in USA Games history: Tyler Lagasse and Scott Rohrer.
 In 2010, 2014, and 2018, Rohrer won gold each year, with Lagasse trailing right behind for the silver.

-Tyler Lagasse snapped Rohrer’s gold medal skid in 2022, when Rohrer was not in attendance.
+Tyler Lagasse snapped Rohrer’s gold medal streak in 2022, when Rohrer was not in attendance.
 This year, Scott Rohrer returns to reclaim his crown at the top of Level Five golf.

 Rohrer has competed on national and international stages since his last USA Games appearance.
 He won a bronze medal at the 2019 World Games in Abu Dhabi before winning a gold medal at the 2024 Special Olympics North America (SONA) Golf Championship.